Email Copywriting is the backbone of your email marketing campaign.

 To make your email marketing copy even more outstanding and relative, you need to take an empathetic approach.

-The problem with marketing emails is how cold, repetitive, robotic, and selfish it feels like from the reader’s point of view.
+The problem with marketing emails is how cold, repetitive, robotic, and selfish it feels from the reader’s point of view.
 Not to forget, they are receiving tons of them daily.

 Establish in the emails that you are taking their precious time and show gratitude.
 Try to relate with them with any common link or ground.